 My rating: 3.75/5 stars

 I have so many conflicting feelings about The Binding by Bridget Collins.
 Maybe not the most positive start to a review but I still have a lot to say.
-Let me fist say that you should take my star rating of 3.75 with a grain of salt.
+Let me first say that you should take my star rating of 3.75 with a grain of salt.
 It’s an average.
-You see, the book contains three parts which are quite different from each other.
+You see, the book contains three parts that are quite different from each other.
 My star rating for each part:

 - Part 1 – 2 stars